 The Inform, sometimes supported in v2c or v3 implementations, is like a trap that also requires a confirmation response from the SNMP manager.

 SNMP v2c offers a variety of improvements over v1.
 One significant advantage is the ability to use the new Inform notification in place of traps.

-Trap notifications, supported in SNMP v1 and later, are considered non-robust because the SNMP manager doesn't send an acknowledgement in response to the Trap.
+Trap notifications, supported in SNMP v1 and later, are considered non-robust because the SNMP manager doesn't send an acknowledgment in response to the Trap.
 The device sending the Trap sends it only once.
-The sending device has no confirmation that the Trap has been received, so there's no guarantee that the alarm information has been successfully sent to the SNMP manger.
+The sending device has no confirmation that the Trap has been received, so there's no guarantee that the alarm information has been successfully sent to the SNMP manager.

 But Inform notifications are not the best choice for everybody; you're choosing a trade-off of reliable delivery at the cost of heavier network traffic.
 A Trap is only sent once, which places only a very small demand on network resources.
 The Inform requires a response packet to be sent (and messages may be sent several times if responses are not received), which increases reliability at the cost of increased network traffic.

 Additional information about SNMP fundamentals is beyond the scope of this white paper.
 If you're new to SNMP and would like a more detailed introduction, please read How to Implement SNMP Monitoring in Your Network: A Practical, Step-By-Step Guide.

 Every DPS Telecom white paper provides detailed guidance on a single protocol or topic.